COLLECTION AND RECEPTION OF MILK

 Overflow protection

-A high-level electrode (HL) is fitted at the top of the tank to prevent overfilling.
-This electrode closes the inlet valve when the tank is full, and the milk supply is switched to the next tank.
+A high-level sensor is fitted at the top of the tank to prevent overfilling.
+This sensor closes the inlet valve when the tank is full, and the milk supply is switched to the next tank.